Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 The following commit explains how to port the driver with `libtpl-egl` from the traditional drm-based driver:

-- Porting YAGL to the Tizen platform [https://review.tizen.org/gerrit/#/c/67921/](https://review.tizen.org/gerrit/#/c/67921/)
+- Porting YAGL to the Tizen platform [https://review.tizen.org/gerrit/c/platform/adaptation/emulator/emulator-yagl/+/67921](https://review.tizen.org/gerrit/c/platform/adaptation/emulator/emulator-yagl/+/67921)
-- Porting MESA to the Tizen platform [https://review.tizen.org/gerrit/#/c/203119/](https://review.tizen.org/gerrit/#/c/203119/)
+- Porting MESA to the Tizen platform [https://review.tizen.org/gerrit/c/platform/upstream/mesa/+/228724](https://review.tizen.org/gerrit/c/platform/upstream/mesa/+/228724)

-### Testing and Verifying the OpenGL&reg; ES Driver
+### Testing and Verifying OpenGL&reg; ES Driver

 The Khronos OpenGL&reg; ES CTS supports `wayland-egl`. `libtpl-egl` has a test case for the `libtpl-egl`.
 The `ws-testcase`'s `tpl-novice` has sample code for the `libtpl-egl`.